 I have to agree with my colleague Kieran in his Resident Evil Zero review, playing the game in handheld mode, especially whilst I was out and about, the suspense and terror were almost washed out of the game.
 It became more akin to a puzzle game which occasionally threw a deathtrap or zombie at me.
 However, playing it at home with the Switch docked to my TV with the lights off and the surround sound turned up (I wish the Joycons had a headphone port), the atmosphere was greatly increased and I felt almost as scared and jumpy as I did when playing Layers of Fear 2.
 The only thing that game had, which Resident Evil doesn’t, was much more realistic visuals and a creepy sense of terror within the unknown which created much more of an impact than this nineteen-year-old game.

 One thing I’ve not mentioned, in regards to the visuals, is the two aspect ratios you can play within.
-You can either play through the whole game in it’s original 4:3 ratio, which shows you the whole scene as you move around, or the anamorphic 16:9 widescreen which was achieved by the developers trimming the top and bottom of the screen to make it fit the full frame.
+You can either play through the whole game in its original 4:3 ratio, which shows you the whole scene as you move around, or the anamorphic 16:9 widescreen which was achieved by the developers trimming the top and bottom of the screen to make it fit the full-frame.
 As the game is all pre-drawn backdrops, they can’t just enable 16:9 and show you more image as there isn’t any more image outside of the 4:3 masters.

 The atmosphere isn’t all about the visuals though, the sound plays a major part of it as well.
 Sure, Resident Evil is well known for its corny vocals and average narrative – Jill Sandwich anyone (albeit changed slightly in the remaster)?
 However, the subtle music, the groaning of the zombies, the feedback from your weapons, and the ambient noises within the mansion all help to create a rather suspenseful and unnerving experience.

 That being said, even with the slightly dated visuals, annoying controls, terrible resource management, and often corny vocals, I thoroughly enjoyed playing through this edition of the original classic.
 The Nintendo Switch version looks really good on both the smaller screen and when blown up to the bigger screen, it also performs great with no obvious dips in framerate or performance throughout.
 One thing which was a disappointment is the loading times.
 Moving from room to room (as you will do a lot) results in a longer loading time than previous consoles by a few seconds.
-There has been an update which reduced this, but some rooms do still take a while to load.
+There has been an update that reduced this, but some rooms do still take a while to load.

 I’m glad I finally got around to playing Resident Evil, a lot of mechanics still hold up and the overall experience was challenging and suspenseful.
-Despite issues I had with the nineteen-year-old mechanics not adapting very well to modern games, such as pre-rendered backdrops with set camera angles, a very limited item stash, and awkward combat, I enjoyed the experience.
-With options for both new and old fans of the series, Capcom has adapted to everyone without altering the core-gameplay of the original game – Difficulty settings, visual ratio and prefered control methods will allow everyone to play the game whichever way they feel the most comfortable.
+Despite the issues I had with nineteen-year-old mechanics not adapting very well to modern games, such as pre-rendered backdrops with set camera angles, a very limited item stash, and awkward combat, I enjoyed the experience.
+With options for both new and old fans of the series, Capcom has adapted to everyone without altering the core gameplay of the original game – Difficulty settings, visual ratio and prefered control methods will allow everyone to play the game whichever way they feel the most comfortable.

 Is Resident Evil a classic?
 Yes.
 Will it be for everyone?
 No. As one of, if not THE first survival horror games, don’t expect the refinement and optimisations we see in modern games within the same genre.
 However, expect to see lots of cryptic puzzles, deathtraps, limited save items, and flesh-eating zombies.
 You already know if you want this game or not – Personally, the price is a little high at almost double the price of the PS4 version, but if you add it to your wishlist, Nintendo will let you know when it’s in a sale.